-It is said “you eat with your eyes first” so creating a lasting first impression, is the key to getting the guests to not only try the food, but love it, Instagram it & talk about on social media.
-Let’s face it, the landscape of food service has changed in the past years.
+It is said, “You eat with your eyes first,” so creating a lasting first impression is the key to getting the guests to not only try the food but love it, Instagram it & talk about it on social media.
+Let’s face it: The landscape of food service has changed in the past years.
 Everyone is a “foodie” pinning pictures of the latest and greatest.
-So as caterers and planners, you have to dig deep for innovation and big ideas.
+So, as caterers and planners, you have to dig deep for innovation and big ideas.
 But where do the ideas come from?

-Three sources of inspiration we stem from at Emelle’s Catering are Necessity, Special Request, Environment.
+Three sources of inspiration we stem from at Emelle’s Catering are Necessity, Special Request, and Environment.

 Catering presentation is made from necessity.
 While I am not admitting to anything (we have never been guilty of leaving the shop without a platter or two) what you have to simply make up, based on what’s available on location becomes the most inventive.
 Since the biggest challenge we face is the logistics of making a dish work on-site – when you are forced to react, you get to try it, without over thinking.
 You don’t have any other choice!
 Consider one of our favorite canapes – our micro fork scallops.
 WHAT!?!, the bamboo picks didn’t get packed.
 Hmm, something needs to hold these together.
 What do we use instead?
 We have cocktail forks, let’s try these.
 VOILA!
 While the size of fork, wasn’t ideal the first time, we went back to our supplier to ask if there such a thing as a micro fork?